From Node Interaction to Hop Interaction: New Effective and Scalable Graph Learning Paradigm: Methodology

-Using the above multi-head attention can be regarded as employing GAT over $\mathcal{G}^\text{hop}$ to achieve hop interaction.
-We also compared other GNN architectures to model hop interactions in Section~\ref{sec:ablation} and found that they can also achieve comparable performance, which validates the generality and flexibility of our framework.
+Using the multi-head attention for hop interaction can be regarded as applying the GAT~\cite{GAT} as the hop interaction $\operatorname{GNN}$ over the hop feature graph $\mathcal{G}^\text{hop}_i$ in Eq~\eqref{eq:hopGNN}.
+We also compared other GNN architectures~\cite{GCN,Hamilton2017InductiveRL} to model hop interactions in Section~\ref{sec:ablation} and found that they can also achieve comparable performance, which validates the generality and flexibility of our hop interaction framework.